 Being a scholar of ancient Earth languages and sharing Duke Magnus’s passion for books and libraries, Stiletto was going to take Magnus and Susanna, along with Lady Bane, to visit the library in Alexandria.
-However, top hats and silk dresses would definitely cause a bit of a stir, so Stiletto, an expert in ancient cultures, had made a pre-visit to Rome to purchase togas for the gentlemen, and gowns for the ladies.
+However, top hats and silk dresses would definitely cause a bit of a stir, so Stiletto, also an expert in ancient cultures, had made a pre-visit to Rome to purchase togas for the gentlemen, and stolas for the ladies.
 After all, he had a mentor who liked to buy his suits in Rome.

 Duke Magnus was sat on a marble bench in the great library in Alexandria reading a scroll of Plato’s Republic, in what was possibly Plato’s own hand.
 A great scholar of Greek philosophy, he knew the text inside out and this version contained several arguments and explanations of the theory of forms that had never made it to posterity.
-Sat on the bench beside him, his wife, Lady Susanna, kept on breaking out into howls of laughter as she absorbed one of the funnier plays of Aristophanes.
+Sat on the bench beside him, his wife, Lady Susanna, kept on breaking into howls of laughter as she absorbed one of the funnier plays of Aristophanes.

-The Rabbit couldn’t give a fig for the achievements of Greek thought or any other kind of human achievement for that matter.
+The Rabbit couldn’t give a fig for the achievements of Greek thought, or any other kind of human achievement for that matter.
 All The Rabbit wanted, was results.

 Stiletto and Sarah had been marked, but marked as what?
 The beggar with the scarred face knew they were wrong but didn’t know why.
 Clearly, they were noble Romans, but unlike any he had ever seen.